-If we fail to execute successfully on our recently announced strategic reprioritization and restructuring, our business prospects and our financial condition may be adversely affected.
-Further, the Restructuring could result in disruptions to our business during transitional periods and thereafter.
+If we fail to achieve the cost savings and benefits expected of the Restructuring, our business prospects and our financial condition may be adversely affected.
+Further, the Restructuring could result in disruptions to our business.

-There can be no assurances that we will be successful at executing on this strategic reprioritization or that the Restructuring will achieve the cost savings, operating efficiencies or other benefits that we may initially expect, which underlie our current cash runway expectations and our projection that we will remain in compliance with the Financial Covenant under the K2 Loan and Security Agreement and avoid triggering an Insolvency Event of Default under the K2 Loan and Security Agreement late into the third quarter of 2023.
-The restructuring activities may also result in a loss of continuity, accumulated knowledge and inefficiency during transitional periods and thereafter.
+The actual savings or benefits from the Restructuring may be less than expected or substantially less than expected.
+The restructuring activities may also result in a loss of continuity, accumulated knowledge and inefficiency.
 In addition, internal restructurings can require a significant amount of time and focus from management and other employees, which may divert attention from operations.
 Further, the Restructuring may result in unexpected expenses or liabilities and/or write-offs.
-If the Restructuring fails to achieve some or all of the expected cost-savings and benefits therefrom, our cash resources may not last as long as estimated and our business, results of operations and financial condition could be materially and adversely affected.
+If the Restructuring fails to achieve some or all of the expected cost-savings and benefits, our cash resources may not last as long as estimated and our business, results of operations and financial condition could be materially and adversely affected.